 - Lighter and Softer: The out-of-normal-continuity stories are unashamedly "all-ages."
 They're not bad, actually.

-- Lonely Together: In the original series, at one point the kids' mother is badly injured, and their father spends Thanksgiving with her at the hospital.
+- Lonely Together: In the original series, in issue #19, the kids' mother is badly injured (due to an incident that happened in a Thor comic), and their father spends Thanksgiving with her at the hospital.
 Figuring being lonely together is better than being lonely separately, Katie contacts a number of people the kids have met up to that point (Kitty Pryde and Wolverine, Cloak and Dagger, Leech and Annalee of the Morlocks, even Spider-Man) and invites them to Thanksgiving dinner.
-Though Spidey never shows up (and apologizes for it in a later issue), everyone else does.
+Though Spidey never shows up (and apologizes for it in issue #21), everyone else does.

-- Morality Pet: Katie is this to, of all people, Wolverine.
+- Katie is this to, of all people, Wolverine.

 - This is par for the course for Wolverine, though.